1933 – 1970s

 This is a complete address, where legacy, nature, and community converge.
 Rising as the tallest residential development between Yarwood Avenue and Stevens Road, Dunearn House commands largely unblocked vistas across the Bukit Timah plains — elevated above Good Class Bungalow enclaves yet minutes from Orchard Road.

 Five blocks — two at 19 storeys and three at 10 storeys — form a mid-rise collection of 380 homes.
-Layouts by Ong & Ong with landscapes by EcoPlan Asia focus on squarish, efficient family plans.
+Layouts by Ong & Ong with landscapes by EcoPlan Asia focus on squarish, efficient family plans with show units now open for preview.

-First non-landed homes in the District 11 Swiss Club subzone in 33 years (developer info kit).
+First non-landed residences at District 11 Swiss Club subzone in 33 years.

-Potentially the tallest residential development between Yarwood Avenue and Stevens Road — indicative north/south views from upper floors.
+Possibly the tallest residential development between Yarwood Avenue and Stevens Road.

-Indicative squarish layouts from approx. 530 to 1,380 sq ft (preliminary unit mix).
+Squarish, space-efficient layouts from approx. 530 to 1,380 sq ft — show units now released.

 For Families

 Bukit Timah is synonymous with top schools.
-The developer's preliminary materials highlight many esteemed institutions in the wider area — useful for family planning, though admission is subject to MOE policies, balloting, and distance rules that can change.
+Many esteemed primary, secondary, tertiary, and international institutions lie in the wider area — useful for family planning, though admission is subject to MOE policies, balloting, and distance rules that can change.

-School listings are for general reference from preliminary project materials.
+School listings are for general reference only.
 Proximity does not guarantee admission or a specific home-to-school distance band.
 Verify with MOE and the schools before making decisions.

 Daily Life